3xjn/Utilities/README.md

     * Prevent players from killing your character via tool kill and void kill
 * Chat Logger
     * Logs all chat messages to a file
+* User Hider
+    * Hide certain players from your game (deletes their character and chats)